Can I Get A Title Loan When The Car’s Title Is Not In My Name?

 Title Loans On A Gifted Vehicle

-You can generally get a title loan on a gifted vehicle as long as the title has been transferred to your name correctly.
+You can generally get a car title loan on a gifted vehicle as long as the title has been transferred to your name correctly.
 However, the process may be slightly different for gifting a vehicle versus selling it.
-For example, an affidavit may need to be signed to show that it is, in fact, a gift.
+For example, an affidavit may need to be signed to show that it is, in fact, a gift and not a way to avoid having to pay taxes.

 What If There’s Still A Loan On The Vehicle?